americocunhajr/DynaMoDE/README.md

 - Americo Cunha Jr: americo.cunha@uerj.br

 ### References using STONEHENGE
-The following references used **STONEHENGE** to obtain their results.
+The following references used **DynaMoDE** to obtain their results.
 If you want to see your publication listed here, please contact us.

 - **J. P. Norenberg, and A. Cunha Jr**, *Vibration mitigation and energy harvesting with bistable resonators in metamaterial beams*, In: 27th International Congress on Mechanical Engineering (COBEM 2023), Florianópolis.
 Proceedings of COBEM 2023, 2023.